 Penn Foster Career School, College, and High School are nationally accredited.
-This prestigious form of accreditation means that Penn Foster has met the high standards required by the (DEAC) in Washington, D.C.
+This means that Penn Foster has met the high standards required by the Distance Education Accrediting Commission (DEAC) in Washington, D.C.
 The Distance Education Accrediting Commission is

 The Distance Education Accrediting Commission is also a recognized member of the Council for Higher Education Accreditation (CHEA).

 Penn Foster Career School is regionally accredited for non-degree granting postsecondary programs, and Penn Foster High School is regionally accredited for grades 9 through adult, by the Commission on Secondary Schools of the Middle States Association of Colleges and Schools, 3624 Market Street, Philadelphia, PA.
-215-662-5603www.msa-cess.org.
+215-662-5603 www.msa-cess.org.

 Penn Foster Career School has been accredited as an Authorized Provider by the International Association for Continuing Education and Training (IACET).
 In obtaining this accreditation, Penn Foster Career School has demonstrated that it complies with the ANSI/IACET Standard which is recognized internationally as a standard of good practice.
 As a result of their Authorized Provider status, Penn Foster Career School is authorized to offer IACET CEUs for its programs that qualify under the ANSI/IACET Standard.

 You can be confident in the credibility of our school.
 Penn Foster College’s Veterinary Technician Associate Degree Program has FULL Accreditation with the American Veterinary Medical Association (AVMA)through their Committee on Veterinary Technician Education and Activities (CVTEA).
 This accreditation “represents the highest standard of achievement for veterinary medical education in the United States.
 Institutions that earn accreditation confirm their commitment to quality and continuous improvement through a rigorous and comprehensive peer review.”